pavel-macovschi/yandex-disk/README.md

   "revision" => 1711829122396623
 ]

-// Get a disk meta information with selected fields.
+// Get a disk meta information with a list of attributes to be returned.
 $reply = $client->discInfo(['max_file_size', 'paid_max_file_size', 'total_space']);

 // Reply data.